TheTimidShade/TTS-Emission/README.md

 ## Changelog
 Read below for complete changelog history.

+### 12/11/2021
+- Added a new setting 'Approach direction' which determines the direction the map sweep emission will approach from.
+You can now choose 'North', 'South', 'East' or 'West'.
+(Suggested by cpt_bassbeard)
+- Cleaned up default settings in `init.sqf`.

 ### 11/11/2021
 - Cleaned up ZEN functions to be consistent with other TTS scripts.